China orders artist Ai Weiwei to pay $2.4 mln for "tax evasion"

 Ai told Reuters previously that he had not received a formal notice to explain "suspected economic crimes."

-Under the conditions of his release, Ai was told by the authorities he was not allowed to speak to foreign media, post messages on Twitter or leave Beijing for a year.
+Under the conditions of his release, Ai was told by the authorities he is not allowed to speak to foreign media, post messages on Twitter or leave Beijing for a year.

-(Additional reporting by Jane Lee, Editing by Ken Wills; and Nick Macfie)